natelumpkin/API-project/README.md

   An example .env is included.

-4. Run database migrations with npx dotenv sequelize db:migrate
+4. Navigate into the backend folder and run database migrations with npx dotenv sequelize db:migrate

 5. To add seeder data (necessary to log in with demo user), run npx dotenv sequelize db:seed:all